a00908270/masterthesis/thesis.md

 ## Framework Dependencies

-All services are written in *Java* and build using the *Apache Maven* build automation and dependency management tool.
+All services are written in *Java* and built using the *Apache Maven* build automation and dependency management tool.

 ### Spring

-*Spring* is a *Java* framework consisting of many modules, most importantly this project uses its feature so set up `RestController` instances that listen on specified endpoints.
+*Spring* is a *Java* framework consisting of many modules.
+Most importantly this project uses its feature so set up `RestController` instances that listen on specified endpoints.

 ##### Used in following services: